 Criminal Law in a Civil Guise: The Evolution of Family Courts and Support Laws

-Each year thousands of parents are incarcerated for nonpayment of child support without criminal procedure protections, based on an understanding that support enforcement is a “civil” matter.
-For example, in Turner v.
-Rogers, 564 U.S. 431 (2011), the Supreme Court began from the unquestioned premise that child support enforcement is civil, when holding that a father facing a year in jail was not entitled to a public defender.
-Though family law scholars have persuasively shown that criminal law and family law work in tandem to police certain conduct, the conventional wisdom remains that family law is a civil field.
-This Article challenges common assumptions about the nature of family law by tracing how modern support duties and the family courts that enforce them evolved from criminal laws and courts.
+Each year family courts incarcerate thousands of Americans for nonpayment of child support.
+The vast majority of these parents are not accorded criminal procedure protections because courts have characterized routine child support enforcement as a “civil” matter.
+The United States Supreme Court has endorsed this approach.
+In Turner v Rogers, the Court began from a premise it regarded as both legally significant and unquestionably true: that child support proceedings are civil.
+On that basis, the Court determined that an indigent father facing a year in jail was not entitled to a public defender.
+The Court’s analysis reflects a broader and widespread assumption that family law is a civil field.
+Recent scholarship has challenged that understanding by examining how criminal law and family law work in tandem to police certain conduct.
+This Article goes further by demonstrating that modern support duties and the family courts that enforce them evolved from criminal laws and courts.

-Relying on extensive historical research, this Article argues that modern child support enforcement is criminal law in a civil guise.
-Family support duties were criminalized around the turn of the twentieth century to permit extradition of offenders.
+Relying on extensive historical research, this Article argues that child support enforcement is criminal law in a civil guise.
+Family nonsupport was criminalized around the turn of the twentieth century to permit extradition of offenders.
 Criminal court judges then tasked newly minted probation officers with reconciling, investigating, and monitoring families — novel state interventions in domestic life.
-Probation officers, in turn, promoted and staffed specialized criminal nonsupport courts (initially called “domestic relations courts” and later “family courts”) that cities opened to handle these prosecutions in the 1910s.
-Beginning in the 1930s, costs and stigma associated with criminal law led legislators to strategically relabel family courts and support enforcement as “civil,” even while retaining procedures, personnel, and powers drawn from the criminal approach.
-Observers found the ongoing use of criminal-derived oversight methods unremarkable; the decades in which support law was largely criminal law shifted norms about acceptable and desirable state involvement in family relationships.
+Probation officers, in turn, staffed and promoted specialized criminal nonsupport courts (initially called “domestic relations courts” and later “family courts”) that some cities opened to handle these prosecutions in the 1910s.
+Beginning in the 1930s, costs and stigma associated with criminal law led legislators to strategically relabel family courts and support enforcement as “civil,” even while retaining procedures, personnel, and powers drawn from the criminal context.
+Observers found the ongoing use of criminal-derived oversight methods unobjectionable; the decades in which support law was largely criminal law shifted norms about acceptable and desirable state involvement in family relationships.
 As the number of civil “child support” suits surpassed nonsupport prosecutions (which all states retained) and probation officers disappeared from family litigation, the criminal heritage and continued criminal-law reinforcement of family courts and support laws were obscured.

 Keywords: family law, criminal law, criminal procedure, child support, probation, civil-criminal divide, contempt, family court, legal history